amnn/typed-geomlab-report/report.md

 A function may have multiple bodies, each corresponding to its parameters matching a different \textit{pattern} and optionally a \textit{guard} expression introduced by the \texttt{when} keyword.
 When a function is applied to some arguments, the body that is evaluated is the first whose corresponding pattern matches \textit{and} guard evaluates to \texttt{true} (if it exists).

-An idiosyncracy of the language is that only named functions may be applied.
+An idiosyncrasy of the language is that only named functions may be applied.

 \subsection{List Comprehensions}
 ```